tomeshnet/p2p-internet-workshop/module-2/README.md

 There will not be enough time to play [I Think Therefore ICANN](http://networks.land/activities/i-think-therefore-icann/), but we can print some of the "Neat Real-World Examples" on cards and share them with the class, for example:

 >`.ly`: Libya’s two governments, as well as other splinter groups, are competing over the ability to communicate officially via the internet, and in places it comes down simply to who holds the login details: “the government domains are distributed between the two parties and it depends on who has the password which allows them to change the details of the domain.

+Hand out the scenario cards each to a different student, when we get to that particular TLD, they can volunteer to read the incident on the card to the class.

 ## 4: Wrap-up and week ahead